asher-lab/DevOps-Roadmap-Kit/Containers/CRUD_SAMPLE/README.md

  firewalld, ufw and ip tables
 ```

-kaushik config on running prom, graf and crud app as well as mysql:
+# Config on running prom, graf and crud app as well as mysql via a single docker compose:
 ```
 version: '3'